Bikini in popular culture: Car wash

 Bikini car washes are warm-weather events which serve as fund raisers for a school, sport association (such as roller derby or auto racing), youth organization or charity, or as commercial promotion.
 Women in bikinis promote the event by standing on a roadside with colorful cardboard signs or posters, and/or by washing the cars.
 Hooters restaurants have bikini car washes in the summer to attract customers.
-It was the theme for comedy films The Bikini Carwash Company (1992, director Ed Hansen) and The Bikini Carwash Company II (1993).
+It was the theme for comedy films The Bikini Carwash Company (1992) and The Bikini Carwash Company II (1993).

 Online

 A hoax movement started in January 2014 attempted to popularize the "bikini bridge" as a trend on social media.
 As an extension of the thigh gap trend, a bikini bridge consists of a bikini bottom suspended between a woman's hips, exposing a "bridge" on the pelvis.
 Users of the 4chan board "/b/" posted manipulated images, fake celebrity testimonials, and other content relating to bikini bridges on social networks such as Instagram, Tumblr and Twitter.
 After generating interest from others, they began to circulate the content on "parts of the Internet known to be biased on the subject of weight" to provoke negative reactions.
 The meme attracted media attention with some outlets initially reporting on it as if it were an actual trend.

 National Bikini Day is celebrated every year on July 5, marking the anniversary of the invention of the bikini.